 I read Robert Greene’s books.
-I have read “The 48 Laws of Power,” “Art of Seduction,” and the “33 Strategies of War.”
-And I think they’re all great.
+I have read “The 48 Laws of Power,” “Art of Seduction,” and the “33 Strategies of War” and they’re all courtesy of my kuya Edgar who one day sent copies from the U.S through a package containing also other things.
+I think these three books by Robert Greene contributed in helping me move out from my comfort zone.
 And I think Robert Greene is not pretending to be a know-it-all either.
 In fact, based on my experience, reading Robert Greene’s books feels like reading history books, not the information type of history books but the novel kind, where there’s blood, violence, lust, and stories of our forefathers’ failures and triumphs that we could learn from.
 His books didn’t exist to impose on what to do and we don’t think anymore, but just simply as guides in dealing with interpersonal relations and wars, even on matters of the heart and understanding the psychology of love and relationships.
 I admire Robert Greene for his fortitude and perseverance and sincerity in finishing all these books.
 Like music, Robert Greene’s books have helped me survive some of my personal tribulations.

 “Pain is great.
 Pain is pleasure.
 Like exercising, it hurts.
 But it leads to something good.
 Boredom is not bad.
 If there is no resistance to you, you’re not gonna go anywhere in life.
 Who are the most messed up people in the world?
 Spoiled kids.
 Kids who were given everything.
 So there are no limits, no resistance.
 They don’t have to push against anything.”